rpcorr/mega-menu-php-version/README.md

 - read user types from user object in the JSON file - DONE
 - add a login feature - DONE
-- add aria-current="page" to the current page - DONE
+- add aria-current="page" to the current page